DylanMeeus/springboot_jwt_blog/_posts/2014-01-27-ten-things-you-should-know-about-tokens-and-cookies.markdown

 **UPDATE**: [Pedro Felix](https://twitter.com/pmhsfelix) correctly pointed out that MAC-then-encrypt is vulnerable to [Vaudenay-style attacks](http://www.thoughtcrime.org/blog/the-cryptographic-doom-principle/).
 I updated the code to do encrypt-then-MAC.

 <a name="token-oauth"></a>
 ##9.
-JSON Web Tokens can be used in OAuth
+JSON Web Tokens can be used in OAuth: Bearer Token

 Tokens are usually associated with OAuth.
 [OAuth 2](http://tools.ietf.org/html/rfc6749) is an authorization protocol that solves identity delegation.
 The user is prompted for consent to access his/her data and the authorization server gives back an `access_token` that can be used to call the APIs acting as that user.